davidmalcolm/gcc-newbies-guide/inside-cc1.rst

 so, as is common, GCC is structured into three parts:

-* source language "front ends" - one for each source language, taking the source language as input, using it to generating an "internal represention" (IR) of the user's code in a language-independent internal format
+* source language "front ends" - one for each source language, taking the source language as input, using it to generating an "intermediate represention" (IR) of the user's code in a language-independent internal format

-* target-specific "back ends" - one for each target, taking the internal representation as input, and generating assembler for that target
+* target-specific "back ends" - one for each target, taking the intermediate representation as input, and generating assembler for that target

 * the so-called "middle end", sitting between these, which optimizes the